HP 2100: 2100

 Through the 1970s, the lineup was constantly improved with new models that remained compatible in software and expansion with the original 2116.

 In early 1970, Fred Allard, formerly of Ampex's Memory Core Division, was asked to design a new magnetic-core memory system for the systems rather than continue purchasing them from Ampex.
-Using newer 18 mil cores, down from 22 mil, and using a single sense/inhibit line, they were able to fit an 8 kW memory onto a single expansion card.
+Using newer 18 mil cores, down from 22 mil, and using a single sense/inhibit line, they fit an 8 kW memory onto a single expansion card.
 This was used starting in the 2116C models.

 In 1971, the updated 2100A replaced the entire existing 211x lineup.
 The overall system was similar to the earlier models and continued to be based on core memory.
 Physically, it most resembled the 2114, as the power supply was built-in and it had limited internal expansion.
 However, the CPU was rebuilt with microcode that could be user-programmed, added hardware multiply and divide, and it added a simple memory protection system, which caused a high-priority interrupt when triggered.
 A two-channel DMA controller provided higher throughput.
 An optional floating-point unit was also available.
 Front panel buttons were illuminated by small incandescent lamps that burned out with use.
 The use of a switched-mode power supply allowed the chassis to be significantly smaller than the earlier models.

 By 1972, HP had shipped 4,500 minis, making it one of the largest companies in the market.
 That year, they merged the Mountain View Division, which made magnetic tape drives, with the Cupertino Division to create the Data Systems Division (DSD).
 By this time, the HP 3000 project was in serious trouble, and in February 1973, Packard sent Paul Ely to take over the division.
 Sales of the 2100 series remained strong; the 6000th shipped in August 1973, the 8000th in February 1974, and its 10,000th in February 1975.
 They were declared obsolete in 1978.